 Paideia

-We are a Paideia school.
+We are a Classical Studies school school.
+In studying many classical studies elements, we use the Paideia model as a teaching tool to help our students deeply understand texts and literature.
 Paideia is the Greek word for the proper upbringing of children; it implies a school community that nurtures the ideal of a well-rounded individual.
 The philosophy and principles of the Paideia program are upheld by The National Paideia Center with whom we have worked in a collaborative partnership.

 With an emphasis on Socratic questioning in seminar discussion and intellectual coaching that produces skills of learning, our objective is personal growth.
 At Ross Woodward, process is paramount.
 We believe that students learn best when they are active thinkers who construct their own knowledge and understandings.
 Socratic questioning and student dialogue are the central teaching and learning device at Ross Woodward.
 All teachers use relatively little didactic teaching; instead we use product-oriented coaching for the majority of our instruction.
 We stress an integrated core curriculum that allows for student choice and opportunity in enrichment areas as they relate to the core academic subjects.
 Individual growth is consistently stressed and is achieved through formal, informal assessment, varied interventions and enrichments, flexible grouping and scheduling.